-- You can disable the LCD screen in the software.
+- You can disable the LCD screen in the app.
 When the LCD is turned off for logging, you can still temporarily view the LCD screen by pushing the Start/Stop or Clear/Next button.
-The LCD will then remain on for 10 minutes. - When the logger is connected to the computer with the USB cable, the LCD screen refreshes every second regardless of logging interval. - When the logger has stopped logging, the LCD screen will remain on with "STOP" displayed until the logger is
+The LCD then remains on for 10 minutes. - When the logger is connected to the computer with the USB cable, the LCD screen refreshes every second regardless of logging interval.

-- offloaded (unless the LCD screen was turned off in the software).
-Once the logger has been offloaded, the LCD will turn off automatically after 2 hours. - The LCD screen flashes "HELLO" when you page the logger from HOBOmobile (see Getting Started with HOBOmobile). - The LCD screen flashes "CHIRP OFF" when an audible alarm is cleared.
+- When the logger has stopped logging, the LCD screen remains on with STOP displayed until you download data from the logger (unless the LCD screen was turned off in the software).
+Once you have downloaded data from the logger, the LCD turns off automatically after 2 hours. - The LCD screen flashes HELLO when you page the logger from the app (see Getting Started with the App). - The LCD screen flashes CHIRP OFF when you clear an audible alarm.